scalessec/Toast/readme.markdown

 Toast for iOS
 =============
+*Version 0.1*

 Toast is an Objective-C category that adds Android-style toast notifications to the UIView object class.
-As sample project is included with the source.
+A sample project is included with the source.

-Version 0.1

 Setup Instructions